If You Love Me (Brownstone song)

 "If You Love Me" is a song by American R&B group Brownstone, released on October 24, 1994, by MJJ Music and Epic Records.
 It is the second single from their debut album, From the Bottom Up (1995).
 The song was written by Gordon Chambers, Nichole Gilbert, and Dave Hall, and features a sample from "Spellbound" (1990) by American rapper K-Solo.
-"If You Love Me" was nominated for a Grammy Award for Best R&B Performance by a Duo or Group with Vocal in 1996 but lost to "Creep" by TLC.
+"If You Love Me" was nominated for a Best R&B Performance by a Duo or Group with Vocal at the 38th Annual Grammy Awards in 1996, losing to "Creep" by TLC.

 "If You Love Me" peaked at number eight on both the US Billboard Hot 100 and the UK Singles Chart as well as number two on the Billboard Hot R&B Singles chart.
 It topped the New Zealand Singles Chart for five weeks and reached the top 20 in Australia, France, Ireland, and the Netherlands.
 The music video for the Remix features rapper Craig Mack.
 In 2015, Canadian singer Tory Lanez sampled the song for his hit single "Say It".
-Billboard named the song number 84 on their list of "100 Greatest Girl Group Songs of All Time".
+Billboard magazine named the song number 84 on their list of "100 Greatest Girl Group Songs of All Time".